 Get the person out in the fresh air.
-The dust in your throat and nostrils should clean naturally.
+The dust in the throat and nostrils should clean itself spontaneously.
 Contact a doctor if irritation persists, or if it occurs later or if you have discomfort, cough, or other symptoms persist.